fake-useragent/fake-useragent/README.md

 ---

-You can also specify the type of platforms you want to use, you can do that via the `platforms` argument (default is `["pc", "mobile", "tablet"]`.
+You can also specify the type of platforms you want to use, you can do that via the `platforms` argument (default is `["desktop", "mobile", "tablet"]`.
 This example will only return random user-agents from a mobile device:

 ```py